-- The Ingenue / Innocent Fanservice Girl: The Elf knows absolutely nothing about sex and about how other races deal with nudity.
+- Innocent Fanservice Girl: The Elf knows absolutely nothing about sex and about how other races deal with nudity.
 Combined with her gorgeous looks, this can be devastating for the male members of the group.

-- Killed Off for Real: Several characters got killed and resurrected.
-But not the Thief or the Minstrel, who didn't have any Fate Points.
+- Killed Off for Real: Several characters get killed and resurrected.
+But not the Thief or the Minstrel, who don't have any Fate Points.

-- Near Death Experience: Due to being Back from the Dead, The Ranger and The Elf experienced this once, and the Dwarf twice, angels with a weird sense of humor welcomed them with the It Is Not Your Time speech.
+- Near-Death Experience: Due to being Back from the Dead, the Ranger and the Elf experience this once, and the Dwarf twice: angels with a weird sense of humor welcome them with the It Is Not Your Time speech.